Isaia91/employee/README.md

                       CSS
                       (JQuery is not used)

-##How to run: Download folders with the 3 files and launch "index.html"
+##How to run: You need 3 files, index.html, script.js, style.css.
+              Download folders with the 4 files(+ MarkDown) and launch "index.html"
 ##Autor |Auteur: Maperi Isaia
 ##Licence: Public Project